 Today’s ice shelters are even portable enough for anglers who like to run and gun from hole to hole.
 Clam and Otter make some of the best thermal ice shelters and they are a cinch to setup.
 Get yours for this ice fishing season at Bass Pro Shops.

 Combine a good pop-up with a Buddy heater and you probably won’t need to worry too much about your hole icing up.
+In fact, check out all of these safe heaters for your ice fishing shelter.
 For a little extra de-icing power, situate the heater close to the hole.
 Just be careful not to burn your line or BBQ your minnow.

 5. Ripple Puck

 Water in motion has a harder time freezing and that is exactly how the Ripple Puck works.
 It is a battery operated floating “puck” that vibrates just enough to keep the water in your ice fishing hole moving so it won’t freeze.

 This small device fits in the palm of your hand and uses 2 AAA batteries to operate.
 With a 10 hour run time it should last a full day of fishing without a problem.
 Simply drill your hole, drop in the puck and start fishing.
 Most anglers agree that an ice fishing hole free of ice is worth the cost of a few batteries.